 With remote work comes less control.
 It is not easy to manage and track everything that a remote employee does especially if their work is not highly measurable

 If your business deals with sensitive data, remote work can bring risks and challenges.
 When you put something online, especially when it goes public, it’s almost impossible to take it all back.

 Why is it important to keep your team engaged while they are working remotely?

-Being and feeling that you are a part of the team with clear goals, secure and authentic values, and a supportive environment helps employees know that they are valued and have a positive impact on business growth.
-The companies that understand that their employees are the most valuable asset to their business and make sure they support developing new skills recognize achievements, give and ask for regular feedback and empower their employees’ growth.
+Being and feeling that you are a part of a team with clear goals, secure and authentic values, and a supportive environment helps employees know that they are valued and have a positive impact on business growth.
+Companies that understand that their employees are the most valuable asset to their business and make sure they support the development of new skills recognize achievements, give and ask for regular feedback, and empower their employees’ growth.
 And it is relatively more natural when you have employees by your side in the office.

 Remote employees often feel left out because they are located outside of the company’s physical office and hence, find it hard to align with company culture.
 So, for remote team management, there’s an additional necessity to ensure that the remote colleagues are treated as equal members of the team and are involved in the company’s decisions.

 To keep the workflows moving, create a virtual office for employees.
 Invest in the best video conferencing and collaboration tools.
 Create a forum for employees to share personal as well as professional updates.
 Try to assign collaborative tasks weekly, encouraging team members to work together, and stay connected.
 Further, to keep up their morale and boost their moods, you can create virtual team activities like online multiplayer games, and quizzes.
 Or you can even encourage them to learn new things and share them with their colleagues.